OUR PROJECTS

 Combating plastic pollution from cigarette butts

 It is estimated that there are about four trillion cigarette butts already in our oceans.
 Each one leaching toxic chemicals into the water.
+It is the No.1 item found on beach cleans.

 POCKET ASHTRAYS

-With the support of Mairie de Cannes, GreenSeas Trust volunteers gave away free pocket ashtrays and leaflets to highlight the effects of cigarette butts in the sea.
+GreenSeas Trust volunteers gave away free pocket ashtrays and leaflets to highlight the